Know About The Medicare 8 Minute Rule

 Medicare has certain rules and regulations in place to prevent fraud, waste, and abuse.
-One that is occasionally overlooked is the rule that a provider must treat patients for at least eight minutes (hence 8-minute rule) to receive Medicare reimbursement.
+Here’s one you may not have heard of – the 8-minute rule.
+Providers must treat patients for at least eight minutes to receive Medicare reimbursement.

-With this rule, patients can be assured that doctors aren’t simply rushing through to get to the next patient and that their Medicare is paying for quality service.
+With this rule, patients can be assured that doctors aren’t rushing to get to the next patient.
+They can feel that their Medicare is paying for quality service.
 The rule is a great way to reassure your clients that they will be cared for with Medicare.

 If a doctor actually spends eight minutes with you, they can truly observe everything – your weight, your skin, your symptoms if you have any – not just what you ask him to look at.

-Seniors tend to spend more time in doctor’s offices as they tend to have more concerns.
-More often than not, a senior is sitting in a patient room for much longer than eight minutes – but, some treatments, like physical therapy, may only take a few minutes to perform.
-If a doctor spends ten minutes observing and speaking with the patient and then only three minutes performing physical therapy, Medicare will not pay for the physical therapy treatment.
+Seniors and Medicare eligibles tend to spend more time in doctor’s offices as they tend to have more concerns.
+More often than not, they are sitting in a patient room for much longer than eight minutes.
+However, some treatments or tests may only take a few minutes to perform.
+If a doctor spends only three minutes performing a test or service, Medicare will not pay for that treatment.